cityssm/node-paper-sizes/README.md

 like [@cityssm/pdf-puppeteer](https://www.npmjs.com/package/@cityssm/pdf-puppeteer).

-That being said, **helper functions are included to return dimensions in either inches or millimetres.**
+That being said, **helper functions are included to return dimensions in either inches or millimetres** with three-decimal-digit precision.

 ## Installation